Queensland Health: Hospital and Health Services

-Children's Health Queensland (CHQ) operates the Queensland Children's Hospital, as well as provides specialist advice to health practitioner in Queensland via telehealth, and runs paediatric public health programs throughout the state like the Good Start Program and school-based nursing services.
-Children from anywhere across Queensland can be referred to CHQ, and can receive specialist care at Queensland Children's Hospital.
+Children's Health Queensland (CHQ) operates the state-wide children's hospital in South Brisbane, as well as provides specialist advice to health practitioner in Queensland via telehealth, and runs programs throughout the state such as the Good Start Program and school-based nursing services.
+Children from anywhere across Queensland can be referred to CHQ for tertiary paediatric care, and can receive specialist care at Queensland Children's Hospital.

-As not all HHS' are able to provide advanced care services, largely due to the size and remoteness of its catchment and population, some HHS (primarily Metro North and Metro South) accept referrals from outside their catchment where the service cannot be provided locally.
-To assist with this, Queensland has a Patient Travel Subsidy Scheme which covers reasonable costs of transport and accommodation to another public facility if it cannot be provided locally.
+As not all HHS' are able to provide advanced care services, largely due to the size and remoteness of its catchments, some HHS (primarily Metro North and Metro South) accept referrals from outside their catchment where the service cannot be provided locally.
+To assist with this, Queensland has a Patient Travel Subsidy Scheme which covers some costs of transport and accommodation to another public facility if it cannot be provided locally.